Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 ### How to find the playbooks (Logic Apps) after deployment

-Find your Playbooks (Logic Apps) after deployment - you can search for `Logic Apps` from the Azure Portal page and find deployed Logic Apps there.
+To find installed Playbooks (Logic Apps) after deployment - you can search for `Logic Apps` from the Azure Portal page and find deployed Logic Apps there.

 <a id="configuration_connections"></a>
 ### Configuring Logic App Connections